mikolajzakrzewski/fifteen-puzzle/README.md

 # Fifteen puzzle solver

 Program for solving fifteen puzzle layouts using chosen strategies (bfs/dfs/astr) with given search orders (LRUD permutations) or heuristics (hamm/manh).
+Layouts with shapes other than a typical 4x4 fifteen puzzle are also supported.

 ## Run Locally